eSignus/support/_docs/scanning.md

 ### Second step

-To start step two, you must place the card near the phone again, and when the NFC antenna detects it, the HW manager star running the following process:
+To start step two, you must place the card near the phone again, and when the NFC antenna detects it, the HW manager starts running the following process:

 - Asks the HW Link card to generate the seed randomly and calculate the Recovery Key.
 - HW Manager randomly generates a PassPhrase and sends it to HW Link card.